adamloving/nupic.nlp-examples/README.md

     >>> import nltk
     >>> nltk.download()

+If you get `ImportError: No module named nltk`, set your PYTHONPATH.

+    $ export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/site-packages

 This will bring up a GUI window for you to choose what texts to download.
 Choose them all and proceed.
 This will take a few minutes.

 ### Environment